 17. Once the curry is cooked through, the rawness of the flours, mangoes has gone off, once the ingredients have blend in together & the curry has thickened, remove the curry off heat.

 18. The gravy shoul be semi thick in consistency, not too thick nor too thin in the end.

-Serve ambe upakari hot or cold with rice and enjoy.
+Serve ambe upakari with rice and enjoy.
 Ambe upakari is served as a side dish with rice for lunch & dinner or can be eaten as-is.
 We enjoy it as a dessert & go SLURP...
 SLURP... and enjoy!

 1. We at home use arrow root powder instead of the plain flour to make this mango curry (ambe upakari) all the more healthy.
 Just to avoid the refined plain flour.
 In case you're using arrow root powder, give it a nice wash, decant the water and then mix the powder well with 1/2 cup of diluted coconut milk and then add it to the curry.

 2. Some even add finely ground grated coconut directly to the curry to thicken it.
 But that meddles with the taste of the mango curry (ambe upakari) if coconut is not ground very well.
 We at home prefer adding coconut milk to finely ground grated coconut.
 If coconut becomes very smooth in texture then can be added to ambe upakari directly.

 Find more Konkani cuisine curry recipes here.

 Liked this curry?
 You'll also like these famous, mango dishes of Konkani cuisine:

 Tags: Mango, vegetarian, sides, tangy, sour, ripe mango, lunch, dinner, ambe upakari, mango curry, gravy, curry, mangoes, summer, Konkani recipe, Konkani dish, Konkani cuisine, Udupi cuisine, Mangalore food, Konkani food, ambo, ugadi